akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.7.
 Recursive procedures

 Procedures, just like data structures, can also be recursive.
 We already saw an example with the factorial procedure, in that it calls itself to make a computation or a loop.
-For example, here's how we could define factorial:
+For example, here's how we could define factorial in Racket:

 ```racket
 (define (fact n)